anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 <a name="4.2.4"></a>
 ### 4.2.4 Selection

+The process of nomination and selection is owned and operated by CNTT with the help from LFN staff.

 There will be a nomination window (typically around February each year) during which individuals can nominate others or nominate themselves for a position.
 The exact start and end date of the nomination window will be determined by Technical or Governance Committee Leads(depending on the nature of the Workstream).

-During the nomination period, Participants can send their nominations to LFN Staff who will help in administering the process.
-The details and email addresses of LFN staff will be clarified when the process is started.
+During the nomination period, Participants can send their nominations to a designated individual who will help in administering the process (from CNTT Governance team or LFN Staff) .
+The details and email addresses of that individual will be clarified when the process is started.

 Once the nomination period expires for a particular Workstream, the selection process will start as follows: